 Double conscious (Dubois) So they write an entire book cussing Europe, yet everything they write is for a White audience.
 All the paradigms of success and human relations are aping Europe.
 And nothing in their actual mind-set is located in Africa- only the rhetoric.
 How do they live?
 What is important to them?
 Getting praised by New York Times.
 I thought we were trying to come out of Babylon not go deeper into its cave.

 Why do our leaders (in all areas) fail us?
 Because there is no consequences for failure.
-So a talks shop smooth talker can get up and shout out all kinds of beautiful rhetoric, after he gets his thunderous applause and steps down off the podium, what systems or institutions exist to hold that person accountable to those words?
+So a talks shop smooth talker can get up and shout out all kinds of beautiful rhetoric, after he gets his thunderous applause.
+But when he steps down off the podium, what systems or institutions exist to hold that person accountable to those words?
 Where is the peer review or monitor that tracks these words into actions?
-Because they will publically say "we need image of self" (crowd cheers them) but if you go to them behind closed doors they have nothing do with independent cinema.
-They shout "unity now" but in private, outside of the flashing cameras, they are the ones that get up and walk out of unity.
-They say "Forget the church and the mosque, go back to the old ways", yet not one of them ever honors Ogoun or Rog or even the basics of principles of Maat.
+Because they will publically say “we need image of self” (crowd cheers them) but if you go to them behind closed doors they have nothing do with independent cinema.
+They shout “unity now” but in private, outside of the flashing cameras, they are the ones that get up and walk out of unity.
+They say “Forget the church and the mosque, go back to the old ways“, yet not one of them ever honors Ogoun or Rog or even the basics of principles of Maat.
 Africa this and Africa that, yet the only place they go in Africa is the grounds of the Hilton Hotel.
 And none of them actually plan to leave the suburbs of Atlanta for anywhere in Africa.
 Africa is a tourist stop over when then do shopping in Paris.

 How can you have a Pan-African conference yet have no concept of creating a space for trade?
 As oppose to a TALK SHOP why not have a WORK SHOP, where people can gain real world skills?